AntennaHouse/focheck/README.md

 - The Relax NG schema works with Jing and with Emacs `nxml-mode` but not with `xmllint`.
 - The Schematron requires an XSLT 2.0 binding and a Schematron implementation that will both match on attributes as contexts as well as import and use external XSLT 2.0 stylesheets.
+- Use `focheck.sch` for XSL-FO and Antenna House Formatter checks, and use `pdf-ua.sch` for checking some of the requirements of PDF/UA.

 Standalone checking requires Saxon 9 and Jing.
 You can get Jing from https://github.com/relaxng/jing-trang/releases.